 3. Neighborhood Amenities

 When choosing a rental, consider proximity to public transportation, parks, grocery stores, and restaurants.
-Areas like Long Island City and Astoria offer vibrant nightlife and dining options, while Bayside provides a quieter, suburban feel.
+Areas like Long Island City and Astoria offer popular nightlife and dining options, while Bayside provides a quieter, suburban feel.

 4. Prepare Your Application